agkozak/zsh-z/tests/TESTS.md

 ```

 The runner itself uses whichever `zsh` invoked it, so to exercise both
-supported versions you run it twice (CI does this on ubuntu and macOS
+supported versions locally you run it twice.
+CI covers both versions
-via `.github/workflows/test.yml`).
+plus the Windows POSIX layers as separate jobs — see the
+`.github/workflows/test.yml` section below.

 **Put the zsh under test on `PATH`, not just in the command.** Several
 tests spawn *child* `zsh` processes — `zshz_in_fresh_shell`, and the